jacobrosenthal/rust-training-aimldevfest-2019/src/data_types.md

 }
 ```

 We use semicolons to end expressions.
-We prefer to leave off semicolons in order to implicitly return the expression saving us the temporary variable like so:
+We prefer to leave off semicolons in order to implicitly return the expression saving us the temporary variable like so.

 ```rust,ignore,no_run
 fn options() -> Opt {